shubhadamohite/shubhadamohite/README.md

-### Hi there 👋
+### Hi there, My name is Shubhada 👋
-👩‍💻 I’m currently seeking full-time opportunities in Software development, if you like my work please reach out to me mohiteshubhada98@gmail.com
+- 👩‍💻 I’m currently seeking full-time opportunities in Software development, if you like my work please reach out to me mohiteshubhada98@gmail.com
-🌱 I’m currently learning AWS fundamentals
+- 🌱 I’m currently learning AWS fundamentals
-👯 I’m looking to collaborate on Fullstack projects
+- 👯 I’m looking to collaborate on Fullstack projects
 <!--
 **shubhadamohite/shubhadamohite** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.